 With more than 1,400 individuals attending in-person events and nearly 670 participating in the new series of virtual education programs in 2012, NAMIC’s offerings again proved to be a big hit with members.

-TOP 5 MOST POPULAR IN-PERSON EVENTS
+ATTENDANCE GROWS FOR MOST POPULAR EVENTS

 Increase in Attendance